salinapl/aag-rooms/README.md

-# aag-rooms - Library Room Reservation status display using Kirby
+# aag-rooms - At-A-Glance Library Room Reservation status display using Kirby
 A Simple and flexible room reservation status display for e-ink or other non-touch displays using [Kirby](https://getkirby.com)

 ![example](https://github.com/user-attachments/assets/18a9217b-5817-4ca8-9a20-8d3d1fd7c1ba)